TritonDataCenter/rfd/rfd/0045/README.md

 Here's the proposed plan, assuming we don't decide to abort partway through if we discover Gerrit won't work for us:

-* get a prototype Gerrit instance set up so that people can start playing with it
+* done: get a Gerrit instance set up so that people can start playing with it
 * start fleshing out features of the Gerrit instance that we'll want (e.g., commit message validation, running `make check`)
 * meanwhile, have interested people start using Gerrit in earnest for their